A site of 1.06 acres on Lark Hill, Farnworth, formerly Albion Mill, and latterly home to an engine maintenance business and a blinds manufacturer.

 image courtesy of Google

-Daineswell teamed up with the site owner, Parkfield Properties in 2012 to design and deliver a remediation solution with planning permission.
+Daineswell teamed up with the site owner, Parkfield Properties in 2012 to design and deliver a remediation site with planning permission.
 The client had limited funds at his disposal.
 Daineswell and its associated contractor took their fees and profits as each parcel of land was sold, using the innovative deferred payment method*.

 Split into three parcels, the first phase was completed in 2015 for H B Villages Limited.
 This 16-apartment block is for the modern concept of assisted living – a new environment to help partially disabled people live independently, and close to local facilities.